pixelated/puppet-pixelated/README.md

 If you don't already have a LEAP Provider that you want to turn into a Pixelated Provider, we provide a script that does all the configuration of the LEAP Platform and the Pixelated Platform.
 All you need to setup your own Pixelated Platform is root access to a debian wheezy box.

-### 1.1 Vagrant/VirtualBox
+### 1.1 Vagrant

 You can try setting up a virtual machine on your computer to try out the Pixelated Platform.
-For this you'll need [vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
+For this you'll need [vagrant](https://www.vagrantup.com/) and a [virtualisation provider that works with vagrant](https://docs.vagrantup.com/v2/providers/index.html).
+Vagrant ships out of the box with support for [VirtualBox](https://www.virtualbox.org/), or you can try to setup [kvm/libvirt](https://leap.se/en/docs/platform/details/development#using-vagrant-with-libvirtkvm).

 After you have installed both tools, you can clone pixelated-platform repository and use the Vagrantfile provided there by running these commands in a terminal (this is probably the easiest option):